shakahl/go-schemaless/README.md

 that it can be integrated into an organization's "data fabric", creating schemas + grants semi-automatically for you, on different sets of shards)

-Once you've configured the database with some schemas, I like adding aliases:

-MYSQLUSER=....
-MYSQLPASS=....

-PGUSER=....
-PGPASS=...

-You'll have to create the 'user' schemas - that's what the Makefile likes.
+You'll have to create at least 4 'user' schemas.
-Or just point it at your own preference.

 Now, you can run tests a bit more easily.
 For me, this looks like:

-~/go-src/src/github.com/rbastic/go-schemaless$ make test
+~/go-src/src/github.com/rbastic/go-schemaless$ MYSQLUSER=user MYSQLPASS=pass PGUSER=user PGPASS=pass SQLHOST=localhost make test

-Investigate and edit the Makefile if needed.
+Having replaced the user and pass with the appropriate usernames and passwords for MySQL and Postgres, this should always pass all tests.

 Any test cases should be designed in a way that they are repeatable.
 They should not result in errors on subsequent runs, due to the immutable,